adamscarlat/blinkCameraAlarm/README.md

   - (DONE) add try/catch on main loop with exponential backoff

 - Create a systemd service:

   - (DONE) need a bash script for the service to read the .env file into the environment and start the program
   - (DONR) create set up script (to set up the service with systemd).
   - (DONE) create teardown script for systemd
   - (DONE) configure systemd service for limited retries with pause in between

+- Add a system scheduler to turn WHOLE system on and off at certain times